SVanDam01/Python_SuperPy/README.md

 # THIS IS SUPERPY!

-SuperPy for SuperM (fictional supermarket) is a Comment Line Interface (CLI) for inventory management.
+SuperPy for SuperM (fictional supermarket) is a Command Line Interface (CLI) for inventory management.

 ## **TECHNICAL**